You are here

 Report a Message as Junk Email

-There are different ways to flag a spam message that is delivered to your inbox, depending on whether you use the Office 365 Email Web page to manage your mail or an Outlook client installed on your PC.
+There are different ways to flag a spam message that is delivered to your inbox, depending on whether you use the Pitt Email (Outlook) webpage to manage your mail or an Outlook client installed on your PC.

-Reporting Junk Email Message using the Office 365 Web Mail Interface
+Reporting Junk Email Message using the Pitt Email (Outlook) Web Mail Interface

-- You can access the My Pitt Email Web interface by logging into the My Pitt portal using your University computing account username and password.
+- You can access the Pitt Email (Outlook) web interface by logging into the My Pitt website using your University Computing Account username and password.